berndreinhold/cheat_sheets/cheatsheet_ML_2022.md

 - expected fraction of the samples as an estimate of the relative importance of the features.
 - feature_importances_

+### AdaBoost
+- 1995 by Freund and Schapire
+- fit a sequence of weak learners on repeatedly modified versions of the data. (weak learners are models only weakly better than random guessing).
+- A weighted majority of these trees is then the overall prediction.
+- boosting iteration: calculate different weights to each training sample (initially 1/N)
+- weights of misclassified samples are increased, those of rightly classified samples are decreased.
+Thereby over the course of several iterations the misclassified samples gain ever more weight and the algorithm has to focus on them.

+#### Parameters
+- n_estimators (number of weak learners, e.g. 100)
+- max_depth: the depth of the base estimators

+### Gradient Tree Boosting
+- generalization of boosting to arbitrary differentiable loss functions.
+(...)
+### Histogram-Based Gradient Boosting
+(...)

 ## Glossary
 - RANSAC: random sampling consensus - Zufallsstichprobe